speedscale/docs/docs/reference/faq.md

 These are described in our own pod security policy which you can install through speedctl.

+### What if we use custom CNI like Calico?

+Calico and most custom networking setups should work by default with Speedscale as long as the Kubernetes control plane can communicate with the worker nodes.
+In specific cases where the mesh and control plane are using different networking, for eg. EKS with Calico, you can use the `hostNetwork=true` flag for the Helm chart so that the operator webhook is on the same network as the control plane.

+### What if we use a security tool like TwistLock?

+Twistlock and other security plugins may disable the Speedscale sidecar from capturing traffic using `iptables` rules.
+If this is the case, Speedscale can be configured to run in `dual` proxy mode as detailed [here](../guides/istio.md).

 ### How can I view JSON Request-Response pairs directly? <a href="#how-can-i-view-json-request-response-pairs-directly" id="how-can-i-view-json-request-response-pairs-directly"></a>

 Sometimes when you're debugging your API or Snapshot, you want to see the raw request/response pairs in JSON format.
 This allows you to run **jq** or other mass conversion tools and understand what's happening better.
 Follow these quick steps to get at the Speedscale **raw** JSON RRPairs.